 Soon May Day Eve will be upon us – so I’m sharing this recipe posted last year at Gather Patreon.
-(Patrons will see a new recipe coming soon!)
 This Maibowle Cream Cake – made and glazed with Maibowle Wine – is infused with sweet woodruff, a pretty unassuming little forest herb linked with May Day fertility magic for literal ages.
-Said to bestow, prosperity, wealth and “make the heart merry” sweet woodruffs enchanting scent of fresh hay, flowers, cream, vanilla and almonds was (and still is) the starring ingredient in May Wine or Maibowle – a sweet and fruity wine punch popular with May Day revellers.
+Said to bestow, prosperity, and wealth and “make the heart merry” sweet woodruffs enchanting scent of fresh hay, flowers, cream, vanilla, and almonds was (and still is) the starring ingredient in May Wine or Maibowle – a sweet and fruity wine punch popular with May Day revelers.

 May Day Eve or Beltaine was known as Walpurgis Nacht by the Teutons and it fell exactly six months from All Hallow’s Eve making it the second most magical time of the time.
 A time of betwixt and between, a night the veil between the worlds thinned and witches were at their most powerful.
 This explains why it was also called Hexennacht, from the Dutch (Heksennacht) meaning Witches’ Night.

 Germanic legends and folklore tell that on Walpurgis Night witches flying on broomsticks or riding black cats would fly through the night to gather on a high mountain in Germany known as the Brocken.
 And according to Otfried Preussler’s classic German children’s novel The Little Witch Walpurgis Night celebrants included “mountain-witches, wood-witches, marsh-witches, mist-witches, storm-witches, wind-witches, flower witches and herb witches.”
 And it seems Maibolwe was the legendary libation of choice -an aphrodisiacal celebration of fertility and the spirits of the forest.